 Wait on the socket only if curl_easy_recv returns CURLE_AGAIN.
 The reason for this is libcurl or the SSL library may internally cache some data, therefore you should call curl_easy_recv until all data is read which would include any cached data.

 Furthermore if you wait on the socket and it tells you there is data to read, curl_easy_recv may return CURLE_AGAIN if the only data that was read was for internal SSL processing, and no other data is available.

 On success, returns CURLE_OK, stores the received data into buffer, and the number of bytes it actually read into *n.

 On failure, returns the appropriate error code.

-If there is no data to read, the function returns CURLE_AGAIN.
-Use your operating system facilities to wait until the data is ready, and retry.
+The function may return CURLE_AGAIN.
+In this case, use your operating system facilities to wait until data can be read, and retry.

-Reading exactly 0 bytes would indicate a closed connection.
+Reading exactly 0 bytes indicates a closed connection.